Saihex/creation_wiki_pages/The4Tris/category/Characters/Spectra.md

 **Spectra Interno** is one of the four main characters.
 He's a ordinary [Brain Crystal](../logic/Brain_Crystal).
 Spectra is specialized into **Computer Science** and have a special skill to **break into a database or mainframe without being detected** nor got his action logged no matter what.

-Spectra normally help with their missions as the mission control and stay at their base communicating while looking at their location and warns for nearby enemies, breaching enemies' mainframe to give them access, etc. Spectra also helped [Silica](../Characters/Silica) with programming [SiliCycle's](../Characters/Silica#silicycle) software.
+Spectra normally help with their missions as the mission control and stay at their base communicating while looking at their location and warns for nearby enemies, breaching enemies' mainframe to give them access, etc. Spectra also helped [Silica Darling](../Characters/Silica) with programming [SiliCycle's](../Characters/Silica#silicycle) software.
 **Spectra's ears** are wide range FM/AM transceivers which he used to communicate and relay information from/to the other The 4Tris main characters in case he's needed to go along with them to the site of attack rather than staying at his mission control room.

-Regarding his relationship with Sairo, he's very afraid of the outside world and often stay close by [Sairo](../Characters/Sairo) when going out.
+Regarding his relationship with Sairo, he's very afraid of the outside world and often stay close by [Sairo Darling](../Characters/Sairo) when going out.
 Because of this, Sairo often help him make friends from outside time to time which proves to be success most of the time that he made around 20 close friends from outside who lives in [Axusgram](../non_char_entity/triangle_electronics#axusgram). *Robots don't have to be and stay on one gender*

 | Category    | Traits |
 | -------- | ------- |